 The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
+Note: Use of a participating Network doctor or hospital does not guarantee that the associated ancillary providers such as specialists, emergency room doctors, anesthesiologists, radiologists, and pathologists participate in the Network.
 Provider networks may be more extensive in some areas than others.
-We cannot guarantee the availability of every specialty in all areas.
+We cannot guarantee the availability of every specialty in all areas and continued participation of any specific provider cannot be guaranteed.
 If no PPO provider is available, or you do not use a PPO provider, the regular non-PPO benefits apply.
+You cannot change plans because of changes to the provider network.